harmancilab/SVAT/README.md

 SVAT -encode_SNV_genotypes_2_matrix_per_VCF per_chrom_VCF sample_ids.list EOI_gencode19_gene_exons.bed_merged.bed ${encoding} Encoded_Genotypes
 ```

-2. **Encryption (Re-encryption), Secure Aggregation and Decryption of the Genotype Matrix**: HESVAT is used to encrypt the encoded genotype matrix and securely aggregate it, as described here [Secure Aggregation](https://github.com/K-miran/HESVAT/tree/808fc23#Task-2-Secure-Aggregation)
+2. **Encryption (Re-encryption), Secure Aggregation and Decryption of the Genotype Matrix**: HESVAT is used to encrypt the encoded genotype matrix and securely aggregate it, as described in [Secure Aggregation](https://github.com/K-miran/HESVAT/tree/808fc23#Task-2-Secure-Aggregation)
 HESVAT can also perform re-encryption and aggregation of the matrices.
 The re-encryption is described here [Genotype re-encryption](https://github.com/K-miran/HESVAT/tree/808fc23#Task-3-Secure-Aggregation-by-proxy-encryption)